All Episodes

 You've got to be upset.

-But those are two feeding the questions, that was that was pretty much.
+Feeding the questions, that was pretty much.

 That was pretty bad, right?

-That did not that was not.
+That did not.

-By the way, politico wrote an article about me today.
+By the way, Politico wrote an article about me today.

-They didn't give me they didn't even ask me a question.
+They didn't even ask me a question.

-Never mind have editing authority.
+Never mind, have editing authority.

-The the but on those other By the way, you gotta see my painting I bought.
+By the way, you've got to see my painting I bought.

-It's called The Forgotten Man and Obama's in it.
+It's called The Forgotten Man, and Obama's in it.

 He's stepping on the Constitution.